 I do not know if it has to do with its Roman, not just Latin, roots, or its lawyerly character, but the term ex officio is still widely used in the non-profit sector.
 It is a fancy way of saying that someone has duties other than their normal ones, in a governance role, typically as part of committee.

 It is widely assumed, although it is a misconception, that ex officio membership on boards means that they are not voting positions.
-This practice may be OK for external ex officios since they often participate in a consulting role.
+The practice of non-voting positions may be OK for external ex officios since they often participate in a consulting role.
 What of ex officio board chairs or executive directors?
 Is their vote important on board committees?
 Maybe, maybe not.
 The work there often involves formulating options or recommendations for action rather than making decisions.
 Moreover, chair and executive director views carry lots of weight anyway.
 So perhaps the question of chair and executive director ex officio voting is moot.
 In any case there are bigger questions to consider.

 So, what is the reason behind having the board chair or the executive director as an ex officio member of a committee of the board?
 Is this structural feature intended to: